 CSET's Anna Puglisi was featured in a Nature article along with a report she co-authored.
 The article discusses the challenges faced by US policymakers in regulating research involving potentially harmful pathogens.
 The focal point of the discussion is the CSET report titled “Understanding the Global Gain-of-Function Research Landscape.”

-In an insightful article featured in Foreign Policy, Anna Puglisi offers her expert analysis on the U.S.-China Science and Technology Cooperation Agreement (STA).
+In an article published in Foreign Policy, Anna Puglisi offers her expert analysis on the U.S.-China Science and Technology Cooperation Agreement (STA).

 Progress in artificial intelligence (AI) depends on talented researchers, well-designed algorithms, quality datasets, and powerful hardware.
 The relative importance of these factors is often debated, with many recent “notable” models requiring massive expenditures of advanced hardware.
 But how important is computational power for AI progress in general?
 This data brief explores the results of a survey of more than 400 AI researchers to evaluate the importance and distribution of computational needs.